dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/about-documentation.rst

 * `OpenCSW manual`_ (you are here)

   * http://www.opencsw.org/manual/
-  * Less frequently changing, but more reviewed and polished documentation.
+  * Less frequently changing than the wiki
-  * Part of the source code repository.
+  * Kept in the source code repository.

 * `GAR documentation`_ a.k.a.
 Trac wiki (account for 2 places)